Past Participles

 aire de la ciudad está contaminado.

-La torre está situada
+La torre está situada cerca de la frontera.

 Las mesas hechas

-en Mexico son muy bonitas.
+en México son muy bonitas.

-Past Participles Perfect Tenses
+Using Past Participles in Perfect Tenses